 Nobody wants to think about needing care, but the sensible choice for each and every person is to think about care as early as a possible.
 Emotionally, physically and financially, care needs preparation and consideration to ensure that it is the right type of care.
 You deserve to have a great later life planned, with care decisions made should you need help.

-As part of that plan, finding the right type of care is essential – there are more options that just care homes so make sure you know what sort of care is available to you.
+As part of that plan, finding the right type of care is essential – there are more options than just care homes so make sure you know what sort of care is available to you.
+There is no reason why anyone should be forced into a care home so arm yourself with the knowledge to avoid this if it isn’t what you want.
 In this guide we hope to give you plenty of information to help you find and plan the right care so that you can have the high quality later life that you would hope for.
 Read on for lots of useful tips, information and resources to get you started in your senior care research:

 Understanding Your Senior Care Options